steeren/nixos-steeren/README.md

 Where there is a clear distinction between "system" (standard flakes) and "home" which is everything "home-manager" related.

 This is by NO MEANS a fully functional, tried and tested setup.
-E.g. some packages have been observed to have no installed (curl, neovim), there are other packages currently on the system which are not defined in this flake.
-Probably a good explaination for that - but I don't have much of a clue about that I'm doing yet!!